israel-hs/opentok-react/README.md

 - To test bad connectivity, Alan suggested using [Charles Proxy](https://www.charlesproxy.com/documentation/proxying/throttling/).

+- We might want to adjust the quality of the video somehow by checking the connection status of the call.
+I am not sure on how to achieve this but it is worth having a look at this link from the documentation: https://tokbox.com/developer/guides/publish-stream/js/#get_stats

 ## GitHub pages

 This PoC can be accessed via GitHub pages at [https://israel-hs.github.io/opentok-react/](https://israel-hs.github.io/opentok-react/).